onap/doc/docs/release/index.rst

 ONAP Maturity Testing Notes
 ===========================
-For the Frankfurt release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For the Guilin release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.

-The Integration team ran the 72 hours stability testing (100% passing rate) and full resilience testing (99.4% passing rate) at ONAP OpenLabs.
-More details in :ref:`ONAP Maturity Testing Notes <integration-s3p>`
+In Guilin the Integration team focussed in

+- Automating ONAP Testing to improve the overall quality
+- Adding security and E2E tests
+- Integrated new ONAP Python SDK in E2E testing

+More details in :ref:`ONAP Integration Project<onap-integration:master_index>`

 Known Issues and Limitations
 ============================